jskress/RayTracer/README.md

 ### To-Dos for surface rendering:

-- [X] Add a flag that will opt a surface out of shadow consideration; i.e., the surface does not have a shadow cast on it.
-- [ ] Add a flag that will opt a surface out of shadow consideration; i.e., the surface does not cast a shadow.
+- [X] Add a flag that will opt a surface out of shadow consideration; i.e., the surface does not cast a shadow.

 ### To-Dos for the render file language: